radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Work coordination

 Work on the UI and proxy can happen in parallel.
-However for this to work the teams working on both code bases have to agree on a common API.
+However for this to work, the teams working on both code bases have to agree on a common API.
 The definitive source-of-truth for this API is the proxy source code.